 6.3 Measures to Minimize Bias: Randomization and Blinding

 The study will be double blind, neither investigators or subjects will know whether subjects are receiving dronabinol or placebo during either dosing period.
 To protect this blinding study team personnel will not be aware of the results of the urinary toxicology done after randomization.
-Study team personnel and subjects will be aware that subjects will take dronabinol 2.5 mg capsules or placebo, one type during each dosing period, but they will not know which dosing period involves dronabinol or placebo.
+Study team personnel and subjects will be aware that subjects will take dronabinol 5 mg capsules or placebo, but they will not know which dosing period involves dronabinol or placebo.

 Study group assignment procedures, and rationale for intervention’s dose, frequency and administration.